MicrosoftTeamsForEducation/EDUTeamsStarterKit/docs/index.md

-# Microsoft Teams for Education Starterkit
+# Microsoft Teams for Education Starter Kit

-## Whats the purpose  of this Starterkit?
+## Whats the purpose  of this Starter Kit?

 ## Overview and Why Teams?